fingerskier/manthra/README.md

 # Manthra

+When you get what you want that is God's direction.
+When you don't get what you want that is God's protection.
+  Shannon L. Adler

 Three contractors are bidding to fix a broken fence at the White House.
   One is from Chicago, another is from Tennessee, and the third is from Minnesota.
   All three go with a White House official to examine the fence.
   The Minnesota contractor takes out a tape measure and does some measuring, then works some figures with a pencil.
   "Well," he says, "I figure the job will run about $900. $400 for materials, $400 for my crew, and $100 profit for me."

-The Tennessee contractor also does some measuring and figuring, then says,

-"I can do this job for $700. $300 for materials, $300 for my crew, and $100 profit for me."
+  The Tennessee contractor also does some measuring and figuring, then says, "I can do this job for $700. $300 for materials, $300 for my crew, and $100 profit for me."

 The Chicago contractor doesn't measure or figure, but leans over to the White House official and whispers, "$2,700."